nxrmqlly/MRPackDownloader/readme.md

 ```

 ## Usage
-1. Open your `<modpack>.mrpack` file using 7Zip, WinRAR or simmilar and extract it.
+1. Open your `<modpack>.mrpack` file using 7Zip, WinRAR or similar and extract it.
 2. Run the script:
     ```sh
     python main.py